While owning a swimming pool is fun, it needs regular maintenance to remain clean.

 Step 6: Try A Commercial Cleaner

 If a pumice stone does not remove the build-up, you can use a commercial tile cleaner that contains substances like sulfamic acid.
-However, most of these cleaners have many harsh chemicals; hence they must be used with utmost care.
-And chemical cleaners should most definitely not be used after adding regular pool chemicals to the water.
+However, most of these cleaners contain many harsh chemicals; hence, they must be used carefully.
+Chemical cleaners should not be used after adding regular pool chemicals to the water.

 After using the tile cleaning solution, wait a couple of days before treating the pool water with chemicals or going for a swim.